JieHou-SLU/RNASS/README.md

 ```

-## Run training using GNN methods
+### Run training using GNN methods
-The codes will be released once the paper is reviewed and accepted to guarantee the quality.
+The full training code will be made available following the peer review and acceptance of our paper to ensure quality.
+Currently, the released code includes model definitions and evaluations.
+Please do not hesitate to contact us if you would like to request the complete training code.